Aspose/releases.aspose.com/content/en/slides/python-net/release-notes/2023/aspose-slides-for-python-net-23-12-release-notes.md

 ## Apple Silicon M1/M2 Support

-We are pleased to announce the release of the ARM64 edition of Aspose.Slides for Python for macOS, specifically optimized for the innovative Apple Silicon platform.
+We are pleased to announce the release of the **ARM64 edition** of **Aspose.Slides for Python via .NET** for **macOS**, specifically optimized for the innovative Apple Silicon platform.
 This architecture fuels the performance and efficiency of all modern Apple computers, showcasing exceptional capabilities.

-Aspose.Slides for Python on macOS ARM64 offers the same features as Aspose.Slides for Python on Windows (they share the same documentation and API reference).
-For more information on Aspose.Slides capabilities, see Features Overview.
+**Aspose.Slides for Python** on **macOS ARM64** offers the same features as **Aspose.Slides for Python** on **Windows** (they share the same documentation and API reference).
+For more information on Aspose.Slides capabilities, see [Features Overview](https://docs.aspose.com/slides/python-net/features-overview/).

 ## Public API Changes